mchughj/Visionect/README.md

    sudo apt-get install -y wamerican
    ```
+1. Run the Visionect server process locally.
+There is a bunch of confusing installation instructions but there is a super simple one where you installer docker and then docker compose and run a single command that works very well.
+Instructions can be found https://support.getjoan.com/hc/en-us/articles/360008822260-How-to-install-the-Visionect-Software-Suite-without-the-VM.
+1. Go to the Visionect server and generate an API Key and Secret.
+If you followed the prior instruction then go to http://localhost:8081/ click on 'Users' on the left and then 'Add  new API Key' at the bottom.
+1. Change your device to connect directly to your new server process.
+Do this using the Visionect configurator.  https://docs.visionect.com/DeviceConfiguration/UsingVisionectConfigurator.html
 1. Create a new virtual environment within the same directory as the git checkout.
    ```
    cd Visionect